 For Example: ISO 8573-1:2010 [2:2:1]

-BCAS the (British Compressed Air Society) Food Grade Compressed Air – A Code of Practice states that Classes [2:2:1] should be used for compressed air that comes in direct contact with the product and [2:4:2] for indirect contact.
+BCAS the (British Compressed Air Society) Food Grade Compressed Air – A Code of Practice states that Classes [1:2:1] should be used for compressed air that comes in direct or indirect contact with the product.

 We offer Baseline testing, which allows the user to determine what classes their system is currently performing at without predetermining what classes the compressed air is required to meet.
 Baseline testing is extremely useful when trying to determine SOPs.
 Using higher purity classes than needed can be more expensive and can produce an unnecessary failed report if those more stringent classes are not met.